oracle/oracle-database-operator/docs/dbcs/provisioning/scale_up_storage.md

 # Scale UP the storage of an existing OBDS System

 In this use case, an existing OCI OBDS system deployed earlier is scaled up for its storage using Oracle DB Operator OBDS controller.
-Its a 2 Step operation.
+This is a two-step operation.

-In order to scale up storage of an existing OBDS system, the steps will be:
+To scale up storage of an existing OBDS system, the two steps are as follows:

 1. Bind the existing OBDS System to OBDS Controller.
 2. Apply the change to scale up its storage.

-**NOTE** We are assuming that before this step, you have followed the [prerequisite](./../README.md#prerequsites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) steps to create the configmap and the secrets required during the deployment.
+**NOTE** We are assuming that before this step, you have followed the [prerequisite steps](./../README.md#prerequsites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) to create the configmap and the secrets required during the deployment.

-This example uses `scale_up_storage.yaml` to scale up storage of an existing Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with:
+This example uses `scale_up_storage.yaml` to scale up storage of an existing Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with the following:

 - OCID of existing VMDB as `ocid1.dbsystem.oc1.ap-mumbai-1.anrg6ljrabf7htyadgsso7aessztysrwaj5gcl3tp7ce6asijm2japyvmroa`
 - OCI Configmap as `oci-cred`